How To Make Great Photos In Color

 Explore The Expressive Nature Of Color In Your Photos

 It seems to me that, when working in color, your photographs should express and explore color wherever possible.

 Color is a major element of composition and can be at least as important to the success of your image as the subject.
 In fact color can actually become the subject of a photograph.

 That concept is clearly evident in a lot of abstract painting.

 Here are some ways by which you can explore color:

-Where your image is based upon one dominant color it can be described as exhibiting monochromatic color.
+When an image is based upon one dominant color it can be described as exhibiting monochromatic color.

 Contrast Also Exists Outside of Color